-Moreover, it is difficult to c eate sections and landmarks, and the file contains some needlessly complex code.
+Moreover, it is difficult to create sections and landmarks, and the file contains some needlessly complex code.

 In order to be accessible, the resulting EPUB 3 file must be manipulated in a specialised software such as oXygen, Calibre or Sigil.
-Another option is to use Circular Software, which allows publishers to prepare and convert Adobe InDesign files to a eflowable EPUB 3 which confo ms to Level AA WCAG success criteria.
+Another option is to use Circular Software, which allows publishers to prepare and convert Adobe InDesign files to a reflowable EPUB 3 which conforms to Level AA WCAG success criteria.